tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/language-support.md

 ## Analyzer configuration

 For each field in the index definition, you can set the `analyzer` property to an analyzer name that specifies which language and vendor.
 The same analyzer will be applied when indexing and searching for that field.
-For example, you can have separate fields for English, French, and Spanish hotel descriptions that exist side-by-side in the same index.
+For example, you can have separate fields for English, French, and Spanish hotel descriptions that exist side by side in the same index.

 Use the **searchFields** query parameter to specify which language-specific field to search against in your queries.
 You can review query examples that include the analyzer property in Search Documents.

 For more information about index properties, see [Create Index &#40;Azure Search Service REST API&#41;](create-index.md).
-For more information about analysis in Azure Search, see [Analyzers in Azure Search](https://docs.microsoft.com/azure/search/search-analyzers)
+For more information about analysis in Azure Search, see [Analyzers in Azure Search](https://docs.microsoft.com/azure/search/search-analyzers).

 ## Analyzer List
  Below is the list of supported languages together with Lucene and Microsoft analyzer names.